redhat-cap-exchange/my-thai-star-workshop/docs/lab8.md

 ##### Application Pod Removal
 If an instance of the application pods gets removed, OpenShift automatically starts new identical application pods based on the same container image and configuration so that the specified number of instances are running at all times.
-An example of a removed pod is when an entire